 The per capita income in Huntersville in 2018 was $44,235, which is wealthy relative to North Carolina and the nation.
 This equates to an annual income of $176,940 for a family of four.

 Huntersville is a very ethnically-diverse town.
 The people who call Huntersville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Huntersville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Huntersville include German, Irish, English, Italian, and French.
+Important ancestries of people in Huntersville include German, Irish, English, Italian, and Polish.

 The most common language spoken in Huntersville is English.
 Other important languages spoken here include Spanish and Langs. of India.